Your guide to serverless, the universe, and everything.

 Kinesis is a fully managed stream.
 It allows the processing of data records in order, at a very high scale.
 To enable parallel data processing, each stream is made of several “shards”, and only the shard is processed in the order.
 You can guarantee that the same shard will handle two different messages by using the same identifier when inserting them to the Kinesis.

 You can read data from Kinesis using the KCL (Kinesis client library) or trigger a Lambda with it.
 Here are some notes on integrating Kinesis to your serverless system:

 - A Kinesis stream can support multiple consumers and replicate the data to all of them (without affecting each other).
 Useful!

 - A Kinesis stream can have many possible different use cases (architecturally speaking).
 Since its purpose is to act as a stream, it sometimes makes sense to use it as an input to a service, sometimes as an output, and sometimes as a completely independent service.

 - Kinesis is built for scale, and it’s pricing scales well.
 Don’t be scared to use it at the busiest parts of your system.

 - Kinesis does not support auto-scaling yet.
 That means you have to provision the number of shards in advance.
 There are some solutions to this problem, but it something to take into account when using kinesis.

 Since Lambda functions are stateless, managing state can sometimes be hard.
 But fear not, for Step Functions are here for the rescue!
-Step Functions is an AWS service which allows you to manage state as code.
+Step Functions is an AWS service that allows you to manage state as code.
 It is an orchestration service that lets you model workflows as state machines.
-You can find some more details in this excellent post by Yan Cui (whose name I ripped off).
+You can find some more details in this excellent post.

 S3 (Simple Storage Service) is probably the most popular object store service in the world.
 While it has many possible use cases (e.g. backups, static websites) serverless systems reveal its full potential.